 The Plaintiff’s case was preferred by the jury as evidenced by the result.

-Richard and Nick acted for the Plaintiff, who was 50 years old at the time of trial.
+Richard acted for the Plaintiff, who was 50 years old at the time of trial.
 The Plaintiff had been rear-ended while driving on Lougheed Highway.
 As a result of the collision, the Plaintiff suffered a concussion which managed to resolve over time.
 However, she was also left with chronic pain and headaches that prevented her from returning to her job as a special education assistant, and caused her to require ongoing care and rehabilitation treatment.

 Following a three week trial, the trial Judge awarded the Plaintiff damages of $835,600.76, plus the cost of the trial, and damages for tax-gross up and management fees.
 At paragraph 710 of his reasons the trial Judge stated as follows, concerning the written argument prepared by Collette Parsons Harris, which was provided to him at the end of the case in conjunction with oral submissions: